camwestwood/xapi/recipes/video/video-viewed.md

-# video_viewed generic Statement template
+# video_viewed Statement template

 ## Purpose

 ### Actor
-The Actor entity is used to identify the individual that is viewing the resource.
+The Actor entity is used to identify the individual viewing the video.
 It uses the Jisc Profile common entity [ActorA](/common_structures.md#actora).

 #### Entity properties: